Fusion-Power-Plant-Framework/bluemira/documentation/developer/adr/0005-record-cache-vs-recreate.md

 The known consequences are, generally speaking, that setting up finite element problems is going to be trickier, particularly when it comes to finding the right boundaries post-creation.

+## Additional context

+It is possible that future changes, either in terms of moving from FreeCAD to another library, or in terms of FreeCAD's scheduled v1 release, will change the landscape of this decision, and we will need to re-assess.